kabiromohd/Ride-Duration-Prediction/README.md

 ## Ride-Duration-Prediction
 # Mlops Zoomcamp Capstone Project
 ## The purpose of the project

-The project is to build an end-to-end MLOPS project.
+The project is to build an end-to-end Batch Deployment MLOPS project.

 Important: The project main focus of the project is to show the MLOps flow and not to build the best model.